psmd-iberutaru/OpihiExarata/docs/source/user/automatic_mode.rst

 photometrically solved such that their zero points are calculated.
 The program does this automatically after the initial specifications and trigger.

-We present the procedure for operating OpihiExarata, please also reference the GUI figure provided for reference.
+We present the procedure for operating OpihiExarata in its automatic mode, please also reference the GUI figure provided for reference.
 We also summarize the procedure and process of the automatic mode via a flowchart.

 Graphical User Interface
 ========================